If there is one universal advice for writers, it would be, “You have to read to be a writer.”

-But the real question is – how much and what to read??
+But the real question is – how much do you have to read and what??

-We’ll tackle these one at a time (I would do two at a time but alas!
-I am not an octopus).
+We’ll tackle these questions one at a time.
+(I would do two at a time, but alas!
+I am not an octopus.)

 How much do you need to read as a writer?